Apathy: Apathy Evaluation Scale

 Developed by Robert Marin in 1991, the Apathy Evaluation Scale (AES) was the first method developed to measure apathy in clinical populations.
 Centered around evaluation, the scale can either be self-informed or other-informed.
 The three versions of the test include self, informant such as a family member, and clinician.
 The scale is based around questionnaires that ask about topics including interest, motivation, socialization, and how the individual spends their time.
 The individual or informant answers on a scale of "not at all", "slightly", "somewhat" or "a lot".
 Each item on the evaluation is created with positive or negative syntax and deals with cognition, behavior, and emotion.
 Each item is then scored and, based on the score, the individual's level of apathy can be evaluated.

 Apathy Motivation Index

 The Apathy Motivation Index (AMI) was developed to measure different dimensions of apathy in healthy people.
 Factor analysis identified three distinct axes of apathy: behavioural, social and emotional.
 The AMI has since been used to examine apathy in patients with Parkinson's disease who, overall, showed evidence of behavioural and social apathy, but not emotional apathy.
-Patients with Alzheimer’s disease, Parkinson’s disease, subjective cognitive impairment and limbic encephalitis have also been assessed using the AMI, and their self-reports of apathy were compared with that of caregivers using the AMI caregiver scale.
+Patients with Alzheimer's disease, Parkinson's disease, subjective cognitive impairment and limbic encephalitis have also been assessed using the AMI, and their self-reports of apathy were compared with those of caregivers using the AMI caregiver scale.